Iran’s revolution and Sayyid Qutb

 Sayyid Qutb is a prominent figure in the Muslim Brothers.
 It must be remembered that by the end of the 1960s, the concept of modern Jahiliyyah was introduced through Qutb’s lens to the Arab and Muslim world.
 The Jahiliyyah is a Quranic term implied to refer to pre-Islamic decadent age of ignorance/obscurantism/heathenism/savagery.
 Sayyid Qutb believed that the modern Jahiliyyah is the one “which has again prevailed in the world ever since Islam lost its world leadership.”
 In this respect, the term Jahiliyyah is a concept “to identify everything in the world that was un-Islamic, insufficiently Islamic, or impurely Islamic.”

-In this sence, he divides societies, even a Muslim one, into two: the one that obeys God and the one that does not, like Egypt under Jamal Abdu al-Nasser.
-This led to a tension between the Brothers and the Nasser’s government.
+In this sense, he divides societies, even Muslim ones, into two: the one that obeys God and the one that does not, like Egypt under Jamal Abdu al-Nasser.
+This led to tension between the Brothers and Nasser’s government.
 Once the tension escalated, Qutb published in secret his al-Ikhwan fi al-Marakah, (the Brothers in Battle), launching hundreds of attacks on Nasser, including denouncing his Arab nationalism.
-As a result, within two years from the Free Offices’ revolution, he was sentenced to prison in 1954, like thousands of his fellow Brothers, after they exposed Nasser to an assassination attempt.
+As a result, within two years of the Free Offices’ revolution, he was sentenced to prison in 1954, like thousands of his fellow Brothers, after they exposed Nasser to an assassination attempt.
 That further radicalized Qutb via developing Jihadism’s ideology.
 While ten years in prison, Qutb released his masterpiece, Maalim fi-l-Tariq (Milestones), his manifesto of political Islam.
-The book represents Qutb’s school of thought known as Qutbism.
+The book represents Qutb’s school of thought, known as Qutbism.

 Holding that current Muslim societies had reverted to the decadent system, Qutb presents his most radical suggestion, which later became a cornerstone for all Islamist groups, including those in Iran.
 The consequent outcome of Qutb’s argument is that, in his view, the way to get rid of Jahiliyyah is to take action to establish full sovereignty and dominion of God.
 The law of humans should be abolished, and a unique, supreme divine law should be established by Jihad.